DeeDee Trotter

-De'Hashia Tonnek "DeeDee" Trotter (born December 8, 1982 in Twentynine Palms, California) is an American athlete.
-Trotter is a former NCAA national champion in the 400m, and competed in the 2004, 2008, and 2012 Summer Olympics.
-There, she was a two-time Olympic gold medalist in the 4 × 400 m relay (2004 and 2012), in addition to a bronze medalist in the 2012 400m event.
-She placed 5th in the same event in 2004.
-Trotter is currently a brand ambassador for international company Education First, and a global motivational speaker.
+De'Hashia Tonnek "DeeDee" Trotter (born December 8, 1982, in Twentynine Palms, California) is an American athlete.
+Trotter is a University of Tennessee Hall of Fame inductee, and former NCAA national champion in the 400 m.
+She competed in the 2004, 2008, and 2012 Summer Olympics.
+There, she claimed two-time Olympic gold medals in the 4 × 400 m relay (2004 and 2012), in addition to a bronze medal in the 2012 400 m event.
+Trotter is currently an International motivational speaker and Executive Pastry Chef of Taste of Gold Bakery in Atlanta, Georgia.

 Early life

-Trotter was born in Twenty Nine Palms, California on December 8, 1982.
+Trotter was born in Twenty Nine Palms, California, on December 8, 1982.
 She grew up in Decatur, Georgia, graduating from Cedar Grove High School in 2001.
 She was a member of both the track and basketball teams, helping to lead the basketball team in her senior year to an undefeated season on home court.
-She specialized in both the 200m and 400m in track, and in her senior year, she also helped lead the 4 × 400 m relay team from her highschool to the Georgia State Championship.
+She specialized in both the 200 m and 400 m in track, and in her senior year, she also helped lead the 4 × 400 m relay team from her highschool to the Georgia State Championship.

 College track and field

 Trotter was mainly a basketball player in high school, and took up track-and-field as a second sport under the encouragement of those who saw her running on the court.
 She earned a track-and-field scholarship to the University of Tennessee, and was forced to turn away from basketball and focus solely on running.
 In 2003, she placed second in the NCAA championships in the distance, and in 2004 she was the NCAA champion.
 She still holds the Tennessee record time of 50.0s.
 She graduated from the university with a major in Sociology.
-She later trained under coach Caryl Smith Gilbert, who continued to train Trotter after her graduation.
+She later trained under coach Caryl Smith-Gilbert, who continued to train Trotter after her graduation.
 Trotter became the first woman to turn professional as a track-and-field athlete coming out of the University of Tennessee before graduation, turning pro in her junior year.

 Professional track and field career

 2003-04

-Trotter competed at the 2003 IAAF World Athletics Championship in France, running in the 400m, where she qualified for the semi-finals.
+Trotter competed at the 2003 IAAF World Athletics Championship in France, running in the 400 m, where she qualified for the semi-finals.
 That year she also won gold in the 4 × 400 m women's relay, at both the World Championships and the Pan-American Games.
-Trotter qualified for the 2004 Summer Olympics team in the 400m, and was considered a medal contender going into the games.
+Trotter qualified for the 2004 Summer Olympics team in the 400 m, and was considered a medal contender going into the games.
 Trotter placed 5th overall in the 400 metres with a personal best time of 50.00s.
-She was part of the US team which finished first in the 4×400 meters relay, which beat the second placed team from Russia by more than one second.
+She was part of the US team which finished first in the 4 × 400 meters relay, which beat the second placed team from Russia by more than one second.
 Trotter ran first, with a lead leg time of 49.19 seconds.